RishabhMaurya3/FinTrack/README.md

 # 💸 FinTrack - Personal Finance Management App

-FinTrack is a full-stack web application that helps users efficiently manage their personal finances by tracking **income**, **expenses**, **budgets**, and analyzing financial trends with interactive visualizations.
+FinTrack is a full-stack web application, smart personal finance management application designed to help users seamlessly track, manage, and analyze their income, expenses, and savings.
+With an intuitive dashboard, FinTrack empowers individuals to gain better control over their financial journey by providing real-time insights, visual analytics, and budget planning tools.

 ## 🚀 Features